Akshay-K-Bhat/Color-Hex/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please don't hesitate to contact the project maintainer at your-email@example.com.
+If you have any questions, suggestions, or feedback, please don't hesitate to contact the project maintainer at akshaybhat1206@gmail.com.

 Thank you for using the Color Generator!
 We hope it helps you in your design projects.

 Happy color generating!
 ```

-Feel free to replace the placeholders like `your-username`, `your-email@example.com`, and update any other information to suit your project's specifics.